avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates

+##### June 11th, 2021

+So I've been trying to get the video stream working for the last few days, and so far I've built the following structure:
+		The Flask server has socketIO handlers for a "/video_stream" namespace, and the video stream html page has JS socketIO clients ready to connect.
+When a browser client connects, that client is added to a socketIO room with the ID of the video stream's ID.
+Any other browsers wanting to see that video stream will be sent to the same room.
+This is to avoid reading the same video data from the database multiple times.
+(Note here that this is not yet implemented in the Bokeh plots - each separate viewing of the data requires separate reads, but I will leave that to be solved when I move the bokeh plots to a separate dedicated server).
+Once a video stream room is created, a new thread is started which reads from the database and emits the video frame data to the /video_stream namespace to the room with the stream's ID.
+		In theory, this should all be fine - however I am having trouble given the way in which the H264 stream is structured - there aren't individual "frames" of data, rather the H264 encoding sends information about what changes from frame to frame, with full key frames interspersed.
+However the streamer on the Raspi still treats it like a regular time series data stream, with each section of data being timestamped and put in a separate time slot in the database.
+I am not certain whether this is the cause of my issues (because in theory that should not be a problem), so I am continuing to investigate.
+Another possibility is that there is a bug somewhere else that is causing the stream to not work.
+I also had to add additional functionality to my database class, forcing it to not decode the data sent by the Picam.
+Normally python-redis decodes the data in utf-8 (because it's read in as raw byes), but obviously the H264 video encoding should not be decoded.

 ##### June 6th, 2021:

 So I rewrote the whole structure of identifying and keeping track of streams.
 Here's how it works: